thuyydt/URL-Shorten/README.md

-# URL Shorten Chrome Extension
+# UR## Features

+- 🔗 **URL Shortening**: Quickly shorten long URLs using is.gd or v.gd services
+- 🌍 **Multiple Languages**: Support for 12 languages including English, Chinese, Japanese, Arabic, German, Spanish, French, Hindi, Italian, Portuguese, Russian, and Vietnamese
+- ✏️ **Custom Aliases**: Create custom short URLs with your own aliases
+- 📊 **Statistics Tracking**: Option to track click statistics for your shortened URLs
+- 🎨 **Multiple Formats**: Choose between standard, lowercase, or pronounceable formats
+- 📋 **One-click Copy**: Copy shortened URLs to clipboard instantly
+- 🎯 **Auto URL Detection**: Automatically loads the current tab's URL when opened
+- 🖱️ **Context Menu**: Right-click on any link or page to shorten it
+- ⚡ Fast and lightweight with modern, responsive UI designhrome Extension

-A Chrome extension that allows you to shorten URLs using is.gd or v.gd services with support for multiple languages.
+A Chrome extension that allows you to shorten URLs using is.gd or v.gd services with comprehensive support for 12 languages including English, Chinese, Japanese, Arabic, German, Spanish, French, Hindi, Italian, Portuguese, Russian, and Vietnamese.

 ## Features

 - 🔗 **URL Shortening**: Quickly shorten long URLs using is.gd or v.gd services
-- � **Multiple Languages**: Support for English, Chinese (中文), Japanese (日本語), and Vietnamese (Tiếng Việt)
+- 🌍 **Multiple Languages**: Support for 12 languages, including Chinese, Japanese, Arabic, and more
 - ✏️ **Custom Aliases**: Create custom short URLs with your own aliases
 - 📊 **Statistics Tracking**: Option to track click statistics for your shortened URLs
 - 🎨 **Multiple Formats**: Choose between standard, lowercase, or pronounceable formats